 The Reason You Have Back Pain when Coughing and Sneezing

 Your back moves when you perform basically any task at all.
-When you cough or sneeze, there is increased pressure inside the disc.
+When you cough or sneeze, there is increased pressure inside the disc which can cause back pain.
 This is called intradiscal pressure.
 If you also have pain down your leg, or if the pain in your leg increases when you cough or sneeze, this is a more serious problem.
 In this case, you should contact our office and we will schedule an appointment as soon as possible.

 Causes of Lower Back Pain